 Join a trekking group after taking moments at Kawah Putih.
 Unbeknownst to many, tourists can go for a hike to the summit of Mount Patuha.
 There are several trekking routes available, one of them accessible from the lake entrance.
 The journey to the top usually takes two to three hours.

-The name Patuha, or ‘elder’, clearly resonates the ancient feeling when walking through Patuha forest.
+The name Patuha, or ‘elder’, clearly resonates with the ancient feeling when walking through Patuha forest.
 Trees have been standing for centuries, undisturbed by loggers partly thanks to the scary stories.
 At the top, stand in awe over the view of the surrounding Cidiwey mountainous region.

 The lake Kawah Putih sits elegantly below.
 But here visitors can enjoy the sight of the lake a bit longer, away from the sulfuric smell and the toxic air.

-There is a strawberry garden located just the opposite of Kawah Putih entrance gate.
+There is a strawberry garden located just the opposite of the Kawah Putih entrance gate.
 Pluck and taste the fresh strawberry.
 Its red color looks refreshing and hard to resist.
 For an affordable IDR 100,000, fill a small basket with fresh strawberries.
 It’s quite a deal, not to mention the fun.
-Picking fruits with own hands does more satisfying than buying them directly from a supermarket.
+Picking fruits with their own hands does more satisfying than buying them directly from a supermarket.

 Kawah Putih Opening Hours

 The white crater or Kawah Putih open for visitors every day including on national holiday.
 From 7 am to 5 pm.
 To capture the scenic landscape of the crater.
 Go early in the morning or come during weekdays.
 Every other destination in Bandung will be flooded by the locals on the weekend.

 Kawah Putih Entrance Fee